deaneboone17/enterprise-finance-data-demo/README.md

 **What this is:**
-a portfolio-ready data platform demo: raw CSV ➜ **Bronze** (Delta) ➜ **Silver** (cleaned views) ➜ **Gold** KPIs (payments, revenue, chargeback rate).
+a portfolio-ready data platform demo:

+raw CSV ➜ **Bronze** (Delta) ➜ **Silver** (cleaned views) ➜ **Gold** KPIs (payments, revenue, chargeback rate).

-📦 Data lives in GCS (Hybrid B+) or DBFS (Free Edition).
+📦 Data lives in GCS or DBFS (Free Edition).
 Costs approximately a few dollars per month when using GCP.

 ---